 Ramps, paths, and doorways can often become blocked with plants, decor, or other obstructions which can prevent wheelchair or other mobility aid users from easily accessing venues.
 Twinkling lights and festive decorations are also a staple part of silly season celebrations, but these can mean more than a few cables snaking their way to power outlets to keep things merry and bright!

 Fear not, you don’t need to cut back on decor!
-Simply being mindful would go a long way in making your event a fun time for everyone:
+Simply being mindful can go a long way in making your event a fun time for everyone:

 • Make sure all access points are kept clear and free from obstructions